mulesoft-assets/template-sfdc2sfdc-lead-migration/README.md

 ### Running on Mule ESB stand alone  <a name="runonmuleesbstandalone"/>
 Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

 Once your app is all set and started, there is no need to do anything else.
-The application will poll SalesForce to know if there are any newly created or updated objects and synchronice them.
+The application will poll SalesForce to know if there are any newly created or updated objects and synchronize them.

 ## Running on CloudHub <a name="runoncloudhub"/>

 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.

-Once your app is all set and started, supposing you choose as domain name `sfdcleadsync` to trigger the use case you just need to hit `http://sfdcleadsync.cloudhub.io/syncleads` and report will be sent to the emails configured.
+Once your app is all set and started, supposing you choose as domain name `sfdcleadsync` to trigger the use case you just need to hit `http://sfdcleadsync.cloudhub.io/syncleads` and report will be sent to the e-mails configured.

 ### Deploying your Anypoint Template on CloudHub <a name="deployingyouranypointtemplateoncloudhub"/>